nteract/docs-old/commutable/index.md

 }
 ```

 Nice!

+## Updating the code cell output

 Now let's say that we've used enchannel to send a message to a Python
 kernel and receive an output for running `print("a")` on the Python REPL.
 How
 can we update the output of the code cell?